 4 identification facts

-- Self-harm consists of behaviours such as cutting, burning, over-dosing, pinching and a variety of other injurious behaviours causing damage to the skin and body.
+- Self-harm consists of a variety of self-injurious behaviours that cause damage to the skin and body.

 - Self-harm is almost always due to the person being stressed or distressed.